 Following his University Degree, Warren completed an internship with the Federal Agriculture Minister in Ottawa and then worked in the office of the Minister of Western Economic Diversification.
-Prior to becoming a Saskatchewan Party MLA, Warren worked in the Saskatchewan Public Service with Executive Council as a Researcher and then served as Director of Research for the Government Caucus Office.
+Prior to becoming an MLA, Warren worked in the Saskatchewan Public Service with the Executive Council as a Researcher.
+He then served as Director of Research for the Government Caucus Office.

 Regina Lewvan Constituent Knowledge